whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 _Physical resilience:_ Crow woman Pretty Shield described how physically resilient her people used to be: "[W]hen I was young, if in winter a person fell into icy water, he got out, took off his wet clothes, and rolled in the snow, rubbing his body with it, and got warm.
 Then, after squeezing out the water, he put on his clothes and forgot about getting wet...
 Now my people wear gloves, and too many clothes.
 We are soft as mud."[xxx-red mother|p84]

-Can you imagine if you and your community were so physically resilient that even being soaking wet in winter was nothing to worry about, but just a little trouble to fix?

 _Generosity:_ A Christian missionary visited the Ojibway, Cheyenne, Cree and Sioux nations, describing how Jesus Christ selflessly gave away all his possessions, urged others to do the same, and dedicated his life to feeding, healing, and protecting his people.
-The missionary was told that, prior to colonization, Jesus Christ's level of selfless generosity was simply normal among them.[xxx-from deep woods to civilization|civ preached practiced]
+The missionary was told that, prior to colonization, Jesus Christ's level of selfless generosity was normal among them.[xxx-from deep woods to civilization|civ preached practiced]

-Can you imagine being a member of a nation where someone who lived like Jesus Christ would be considered admirable but not at all unusual because such selfless generosity is simply normal and expected?

 _Meaningful Education for Young People:_ One Nootka storyteller described how the women would often have their moon time at the same time each month, and they would go to a special house and enjoy a four-day party.
 They would sit on special soft moss and give their blood back to the Earth and play games and talk.
 Women would rub each others' back and make special tea if someone had cramps.
 This became a major opportunity for older women to mentor younger women.
 For example, young women learned the special Frog posture that could help relieve cramps and make childbirth easier.